The-AR-Company/GachaPon_tutorial/index.md

 Let’s animate the Knob so that when the user opens his mouth, the knob will rotate for a couple of times first before the toy comes out.

 To do that, select the face tracker in the scene panel then in the inspector panel, under interactions, click create and a drop down menu will appear.
-There are many interactions to choose from but for this project, let’s use “Mouth Open” since the toy will come out of the mouth.
+There are many interactions to choose from but for this project, let’s use `Mouth Open` since the toy will come out of the mouth.
 Upon selecting it, the Patch Editor will open up along with the patches created for the face tracker.
 Let’s add the patches that we will need to animate the knob.
 Go to the bottom of the patch editor and click `Add` Patch.

 Search  and import the following patches: